 Do not eat, them because eating them may result in a stomach ache or allergic reaction.

-Here are some tips on how to store red onion in the fridge, freezer, and on the counter to the last longer;
+how to store red onion to make it last longer (in the fridge, freezer, and on the counter)

 How To Store On The Counter